You are at the top of the page

 Image: Hampton Court Palace in the early 20th century.
 Sophia regularly walked her dogs in the palace grounds while she lived at Faraday House. © Historic Royal Palaces

-Princess Sophia at Faraday House
+Princess Sophia at Hampton Court Palace

 While not the palatial surroundings her birth might have afforded her, Faraday House at least gave her the security of a home and a place to entertain.